Back to: CREATE A BUSINESS PLAN

 - Security Interest: The lender will look to understand the level of security in the loan.
 Aside from the success of the business, the primary consideration of the lender will be the available collateral to secure the loan.
 You will have to provide assurance that the lender will have a security interest with priority in the collateral or after-acquired property.

 An investor is looking for the opportunity in the project.
-Investors seek to invest in acquire an interest in a high-growth company that will provide a high return-on-investment at the exit event.
+Investors seek to invest in acquiring an interest in a high-growth company that will provide a high return-on-investment at the exit event.
 The investor will seek a rate of return commensurate with the level of perceived risk that the business will fail or not meet its intended growth.
 Below are some aspects of the business plan to show additional attention for this purpose:

 - Use of Funds: The investor will do a close inspection of the financials to determine the intended use of funds.
 He/she will focus closely on: the amount needed up front; the rate of expected spending; and the ability of the funds to meet the immediate business needs.